-For many courses, learning outcomes at the course level are determined by the Montana University System's Common Course Numbering (CCN) requirements.
+Student learning is assessed at the course, program, and institutional levels.
+For many courses, course-level learning outcomes are determined by the Montana University System's Common Course Numbering (CCN) requirements.

 College Learning Outcomes